Martin Moran (climber): Achievements

 In 1985, Moran qualified as a professional mountain guide.

 In summer 1993, Moran and his climbing partner Simon Jenkins climbed all 75 summits of the Alps that were then listed as being over 4000 m in height.
 They did this in one continuous journey, travelling on foot or by bicycle to get between mountain ranges, but without using any motorised transport.
 Again, Moran published a book recounting this challenging journey.

 As a climber and runner, Moran made numerous traverses of the 7.5 mi-long Cuillin Ridge on the Isle of Skye.
 This mountaineering undertaking normally takes a full day of climbing and scrambling but, in 1993, Moran set a new record of completing the traverse in 3 hours and 33 minutes.
 He is reported to have attempted this challenge around twenty times, failing it as many times as he succeeded.

 In 2010, Moran made the first British ascent of Vettisfossen, Norway’s highest waterfall.

 In March 2016, Moran made a full winter solo-traverse of the Cuillin ridge in under 24 hours.

 By 2016, Moran had made the first ascents of 14 summits within the Indian Himalayas, including the 1995 ascent of the south face of Nanda Kot (6861 m) and the first ascent in 2000 of the west ridge of Nilkanth (6596 m).
 Moran also led mountaineering trips to Kamet and Trisul, and to summits in the Uttarakhand region.

 Selected first ascents

 Scotland

-As a winter climber, Moran has set up over a hundred new routes in Scotland.
+As a winter climber, Moran set up over a hundred new routes in Scotland.